 Backfill is the key to a solid and stable grading

-Backfilling is the process of putting soil back into a trench or foundation once excavation has been completed.
-The backfill process requires skills and heavy equipment as well as knowledge of the specifications, contract requirements and understanding soil conditions.
-Backfilling is used in tasks such as protecting foundations, landscaping, or filling in voids in underground structures.
-Every soil has unique characteristics requiring different construction techniques to ensure optimum performance.
-Impact loading of the pipeline, shafts, structures, and appurtenances must be avoided during the placement of backfill.
+Backfilling is the process of putting soil back into a trench or foundation once excavation and the related work has been completed.
+The backfill process requires skills and heavy equipment as well as knowledge of the specifications, contract requirements, and soil conditions.
+Every area soil has unique characteristics, requiring different construction techniques to ensure optimum performance.

 Compacting in Trenches